Ready to get certified in Model Context Protocol (MCP) for QA? | Register now

 Organizations with a presence in the United States or the European Union are subject to accessibility compliance.
 US courts have ruled that though the Americans with Disabilities Act (ADA) does not explicitly refer to web accessibility, organizations should make their websites accessible.

-Fortunately, the W3C developed accessibility standards called the Web Content Accessibility Guidelines (WCAG), detailing specific rules and severities of violations.
+Fortunately, the W3C developed standards called the Web Content Accessibility Guidelines (WCAG), detailing specific rules and severities of violations.

 Why is it important